Canon 5D Mark III vs T7

 One feature that is present on the 5D Mark III, but is missing on the T7 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

-The 5D Mark III writes its imaging data to Compact Flash cards, while the T7 uses SDXC cards.
+The 5D Mark III writes its imaging data to Compact Flash or SDXC cards, while the T7 uses SDXC cards.
 The 5D Mark III features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the T7 only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 5D Mark III and Canon EOS Rebel T7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.